-Ingrida is a PhD researcher in the research group Law & Technology at Ghent University.
+Ingrida is a postdoctoral researcher in the research group Law & Technology at Ghent University.
 She is affiliated with the department of Interdisciplinary Study of Law, Private Law and Business Law.
 Ingrida is a member of the Human Rights Centre at the Faculty of Law and Criminology at Ghent University, PIXLES (Privacy, Information Exchange, Law Enforcement and Surveillance) and the European Communication Research and Education Association (ECREA).
-Ingrida is working on the research project “A children’s rights perspective on privacy and data protection in the digital age: a critical and forward-looking analysis of the General Data Protection Regulation and its implementation with respect to children and youth” (Ghent University, Special Research Fund).
+Ingrida recently completed the research project “A children’s rights perspective on privacy and data protection in the digital age: a critical and forward-looking analysis of the General Data Protection Regulation and its implementation with respect to children and youth” (Ghent University, Special Research Fund).
 This project will monitor the implementation of the GDPR in relation to children(‘s rights) from 2017 until 2021.

 In January 2019, together with Eva Lievens, she was awarded the Stefano Rodotà Award by the Council of Europe for their groundbreaking research into the child’s right to privacy and data protection in the digital age.